Seen3/crypto/README.md

 # crypto

-ciphers for zeroDay
+ciphers for zeroDay Club

 All the rotation ciphers

-Vingerette Cipher,or whatever the spelling is
-And base64
+Vigenere Cipher

-To  and from :>
+and base64

+and finally added morse code, because why not!

+Tried Rsa too, didn't understand that, will try again.

+If anyone's got ideas for more ciphers and hashes, feel free to add them here :)